You Are Here: Home › History of Table Tennis › Ping Pong Diplomacy

 In the history of table tennis, 1971 was a very significant year.

-It was the year that East met West with ...
+It was the year when East met West with ...
 Ping Pong Diplomacy

-In 1971, China stunned the world when they invited the England, United States of America, Canadian and Columbian table tennis teams to visit them for a series of friendly table tennis matches.
+In 1971, China stunned the world when they invited the England, United States of America, Canadian and Colombian table tennis teams to visit them for a series of friendly table tennis matches.

-I've asked a good friend of mine, Tony Clayton, who was part of the England team which went to China in 1971, to tell me his recollections about this historic time in the history of table tennis ... and how the media around the world covered the story with the universal headline of Ping Pong Diplomacy.
+So I asked a good friend of mine, Tony Clayton (pictured right), who was part of the England team invited into China in 1971, to share his memories of this historic time in the history of table tennis ... and reveal how the media around the world covered the story with the universal headline of Ping Pong Diplomacy.

 But first, let's take a look at why this invitation was so astounding...

-Some of the party leadership were removed from office and Mao was named supreme commander of the nation and army.
+So several high ranking party members were removed and either imprisoned or killed, and Mao was named the supreme commander of the nation and the army.

-Millions were forced into manual labour, and tens of thousands were executed.
+Millions of Chinese citizens were forced into manual labour, and tens of thousands were executed.
 The result was massive civil unrest, and the army was sent in to control student disorder.

-At that time, China's contact with the outside world was limited ... and relations between China and the USA in particular were very tense.
+China's contact with the rest of the world at this time was limited ... and relations between China and the USA in particular were very tense.

-However, towards the end of 1970 and into the early months of 1971, it became apparent that China would attend the 1971 World Championships in Nagoya, Japan, having not taken part in 1967 or 1969 due to the Cultural Revolution.
+But towards the end of 1970 and into the early months of 1971, it became known that China would be attending the 1971 World Championships in Nagoya, Japan - having not taken part in 1967 and 1969 due to the Cultural Revolution.

-Shortly before leaving for Japan in 1971, the President of the ITTF (Welshman, Roy Evans) was asked by the Chinese Charge d’Affairs in London if he would be prepared to go to Peking en route for Japan.
+With the news that China would be attending the 1971 World Championships, the President of the ITTF (Welshman, Roy Evans) was asked by the Chinese Charge d'Affairs in London shortly before leaving for Japan in 1971, if he would be prepared to go to Peking en route for Japan.

-He readily agreed, not least because China had been the strongest table tennis nation in the world in 1965.
+He readily agreed, primarily because China had been the strongest table tennis nation in the world in 1965.

 He then spent a couple of days in China, including attending a conference with Prime Minister Chou En-lai.